InsuranceAuto Insurance Deductible For A Preventable Accident

 Using Roundabouts And Our Horns

-The good news is that more and more, we are seeing roundabouts that are cost-effective for the taxpayer.
+The good news is that we are seeing more and more roundabouts that are cost-effective for taxpayers.

-Most importantly, the downside is drivers who do not know how to use them and put everyone in the circle in danger.
+Most importantly, the downside is drivers who do not know how to use them, which endangers everyone in the circle.

 I use my horn and loud because too many people get away with the little things that can cause massive accidents and even death.